josherrickson/stata2/stata_markdown/05-regression.md

   situation, in very general terms, .6 is good and above .8 is great.
 However, if you know that there are a lot of unmeasured variables, a much smaller ^$^R^2^$^ can be considered good as well.
 - Mathematically, adding a new predictor to the model will increase the ^$^R^2^$^, regardless of how useless the variable is.^[The only exception is if the predictor being added is either constant or identical to another variable.]
-This makes ^$^R^2^$^$ poor for model comparison, as it would always select the model with the most predictors.
+This makes ^$^R^2^$^ poor for model comparison, as it would always select the model with the most predictors.
 Instead, the adjusted ^$^R^2^$^ ("Adj R-Squared") accounts for this; it penalizes the ^$^R^2^$^ by the number of predictors in the model.
 Use the ^$^R^2^$^ to measure model fit, use the adjusted ^$^R^2^$^ for model comparison.
 - The root mean squared error ("Root MSE", as known as RMSE) is a measure of the average difference between the observed outcome and the predicted outcome.
 It can be used as another measure of model fit, as it is on the scale of the outcome variable.
 So for this example, the RMSE is
-  <<dd_display: %9.4f e(rmse)>> so the average error in the model is about 3.5 mpg.
+  <<dd_display: %9.4f e(rmse)>> so the average error in the model is about <<dd_display: %9.1f e(rmse)>> mpg.

 Finally, we get to the coefficient table.
 Each row represents a single predictor.
-The "\_cons" row is the intercept; it's first entry
+The "\_cons" row is the intercept; it's Coef. of
 <<dd_display: %9.4f _b[_cons]>> represents the average response *when all other predictors are 0*.
 This is usually not interesting; how many cars
 weighing 0 lbs do you know of?
 So we'll ignore this and instead go over the other rows.

 - "Coef.": These are the ^$^\beta^$^ from the above model.
 We interpret each as "For a 1 increase in the value of the covariate with all other predictors held constant, we would predict this change in the response, on average."
-For example, for every additional lb^[This is why it's important to familiarize yourself with the units in your data!] a car weighs (while its displacement is constant), it is predicted to have an average of <<dd_display: %9.4f _b[weight]>> lower mpg.
+For example, for every additional inch^[This is why it's important to familiarize yourself with the units in your data!] of headroom in a car (while its gear ratio is constant), it is predicted to have an average of <<dd_display: %9.4f abs(_b[headroom])>> lower mpg.
 - "Std.
 Err.": This represents the error attached to the coefficient.
 This is rarely interpreted; but if it gets extremely large or extremely small
   (and the Coef. doesn't likewise go to extremes), its an indication there may be something wrong.
 - "t": This is the standardized coefficient, calculated as Coef./Std.
 Err.
 We can't directly compare the Coef.'s because of the different scales, but we can examine the standardized coefficients to get a sense of which predictor has a larger impact.
 In this model, we see that the impact of weight is much more than the impact of displacement.
 - "P>|t|": The p-value testing whether the coefficient is significantly different than 0.
-In this model, we see that `weight` has a significant p-value, while `displacement` does not.
+In this model, we see that both `gear_ratio` and `headroom` have significant p-values.
 - "[95% Conf. interval]": A range of possible values.

 Whenever we look at any model, a distinction needs to be drawn between statistical significance and practical significance.
 While these two